kolypto/nodejs-apiman/README.md

 ApiMan
 ======

-ApiMan is the API methods manager that are exportable to multiple protocols, including REST via Express.
+ApiMan is the API methods manager that is exportable to multiple protocols, including REST via Express.

 The Motivation